 How should I use the AEA signaling mechanism?

 It's probably not the best idea to signal your interest to a top 40 academic institution, as they are likely to assume that anyone who applies is extremely interested.
 A better strategy is to use this mechanism to signal interest to institutions that are attainable, but where it might not otherwise be obvious that you are interested.

 Preparing for interviews

 What are on-site interviews?

-Typically, a few institutions visit Maryland in October or November to conduct on-site interviews.
-In the past this included the International Monetary Fund (IMF) and the Federal Reserve Board of Governors (FRB), although last year, there were no onsite interviews.
+In the past, a few institutions visited Maryland in October or November to conduct on-site interviews.
+This included the International Monetary Fund (IMF) and the Federal Reserve Board of Governors (FRB).
 The exact timing of these interviews can vary dramatically from year to year.
 In 2007, the FRB visited campus on November 20, while preliminary IMF interviews took place during October 10-20, and again during November 6-17.
+However, in recent years there were no on-campus interviews.
+Some local employers interview candidates in their locations before the job market conference.
+These interviews can take place as early as October or November.
 Last year we held a Career event instead of onsite interviews where interested students had an opportunity to meet potential employers informally.

 How can I prepare for the mock interview?

 You should prepare for the half-hour interview exactly as you would prepare for an interview at the AEA meetings: you should be prepared to describe your dissertation research to a faculty member who is not necessarily a specialist in your area.
 (We attempt to avoid using a student's committee members for the Mock Interviews.)
 Aim for this summary to take about 10 to 15 minutes.
 You should also be prepared to describe your future research interests and (if you are aiming for a job that involves teaching) your teaching interests.
 Interviewers may also ask you about your previous work experience.
 You should also look over the interview preparation materials and give some thought to how you would answer each of the sample questions.